whiterose456/digital-forensic-lab/README.md

 # Digital Forensics Lab
-#project 12 for the hackathon
+#project 12 for the hackathon stuff

 A compact React + TypeScript investigation simulator for exploring a fictional cyber incident.
 Analysts can browse forensic evidence, tag suspicious events to an incident timeline, save notes, and validate whether they reconstructed the correct compromise chain.